digidigital/CoverUP/README.md

 ## Installation on Windows
 1. Install Python
-1. Install `TesseractOCR`.
+1. Install `TesseractOCR` from https://github.com/UB-Mannheim/tesseract/wiki.
 During installation select the needed languages
 1. Add path to `TeseractOCR` (most likely `C:\Program Files\Tesseract-OCR`) in the `Path` system variable.
 1. Download the `pdfanon.exe` program from (to be specified) and place it somewhere, where the system can find it, e.g. in the `C:\Program Files\Tesseract-OCR` directory.